Get Free Solar Panel Quotes

 These steps can be tricky – but fortunately, we’ve done the hard work for you.

-For example, the size of your roof and ow many panels it can fit might dictate how many solar panels you ultimately get.
+For example, the size of your roof and how many panels it can fit might dictate how many solar panels you ultimately get.

 1. Calculate your annual electricity usage

-The first step is to look up how much electricity you use every year.
+The first step is to determine how much electricity you use yearly.

 After all, if you were deciding how many loaves of bread to buy for the week, it’d be great to know how many sandwiches your household typically eats.

-Thankfully, you can find out how much electricity you use by simply checking your energy bills.
+Thankfully, you can find how much electricity you use by checking your energy bills.

-If you don’t have an annual summary or the past 12 months’ bills, just contact your supplier, and a representative will let you know your yearly total in kilowatt hours (kWh).
+If you don’t have an annual summary or the past 12 months’ bills, contact your supplier, and a representative will let you know your yearly total in kilowatt-hours (kWh).

 Compare your electricity usage with the table above to get a rough idea of how many panels you’ll need to generate roughly the amount of electricity you use each year.